Pular para o conteúdo principal

 LinkedIn Groups

 One way to get more attention to your posts without paying for ads (a strategy we'll discuss later in this article) is to post on LinkedIn Groups.
-As the name suggests, these are groups that users can choose to join and participate based on their professional interests.
+As the name suggests, these are groups that users can choose to join and participate in based on their professional interests.

-Share relevant and valuable content in these groups and you are guaranteed a captive audience interested in what you have to say.
+Share relevant and valuable content in these groups, and you are guaranteed a captive audience interested in what you have to say.

 Ask to join the groups you found most relevant.
 Once accepted, don't treat this as an opportunity to start selling like crazy - that's not an interesting practice, and you could be banned.

 Instead, build your reputation among your prospects by sharing content that adds genuine value and contributing to conversations.
-Once you've engaged in meaningful discussions, and connected with group members, send them InMail messages to start moving towards a sales pitch.
+Once you've engaged in meaningful discussions and connected with group members, send them InMail messages to start moving towards a sales pitch.

 Sponsored Content and InMail

 On LinkedIn, you can sponsor content posted on your profile to appear in the newsfeed of the audience you've targeted (in the same way you would create ads for posts on Facebook).
-They are similar in appearance, containing an image, text and a call-to-action followed by a link leading to your final destination of interest.
+They are similar in appearance, containing an image, text, and a call-to-action followed by a link leading to your final destination of interest.

 LinkedIn Sponsored Content and InMail example